Test ID: CRHEP Chronic Hepatitis (Unknown Type), Serum

 Useful For

-Diagnosis and evaluation of patients with symptoms of hepatitis with a duration more than 6 months
+Diagnosis and evaluation of patients with symptoms of hepatitis lasting more than 6 months

 Profile Information